ShurimasKitten/HomoclinicContinuation_COCO/README.md

 | RES     | Zero of the saddle value                  |

 </div>
-Note that, the continuation of a homoclinic bifurcation branch will typically end before the codimension-two points `H` and `S` are reached.
+Note that, the continuation of a homoclinic bifurcation branch will typically end before the codimension-two points `H` and `S` are detected.

 ## Example one: a standard Belnikov transition
 We now demonstrate the boundary value problem (BVP) using a four-dimensional climate model; however, the implementation is applicable to any system.
 The periodic solutions have already been computed and are stored in the `exampleData` file.
 Users only need to provide a COCO compatible vector field and ODE function handle within the structural array `probSettings`.
 For details on the implementation, refer to the function `loadDefaultSettings()`.